 You might be tempted to use machine translation for your HR needs, but as John Crowley explains, “while this is certainly a useful service, it can lull you into a false sense of security – because, despite getting progressively better, machine translations can rarely translate and localize as well as another human being.”

 At ITC Global Translations, our human translators come from around the globe and are trained in both language and industry specialization to ensure consistency and accuracy in all your HR materials.

-Human Resource Communication can improve the strategic relationships within your business, and support the culture, vision, and mission of your company.
+Human Resource Communication can improve the strategic relationships within your business and support the culture, vision, and mission of your company.
 In a world where there’s enough to do to keep your business running, entrust your HR translations to an expert in the field.
-Contact us for more information on what your HR really needs.
+Contact us for more information on what your HR department really needs.